-Public co-creation/co-production was predominantly examined in single (51%) or comparative case-studies (34%).
-These case-studies were often qualitative in their research approach, using interviews and document analysis.
-Quantitative methods were used much less (15%).
+Public co-creation/co-production was predominantly examined in single (51 per cent) or comparative case studies (34 per cent).
+These case studies were often qualitative in their research approach, using interviews and document analysis.
+Quantitative methods were used much less (15 per cent).
 Hence, we see that a qualitative approach prevails when studying co-creation/co-production practices.
 This also implies that the context of co-creation and the factors/effects within this context enjoyed substantial attention.
-However, less is known about generalizability of these factors or effects (see section 3.3).
+However, less is known about the generalizability of these factors or effects (see the section 'Influential factors').

-3.2 Definitions, types and objectives
+Definitions, types and objectives